-Optio on Description Yield at 2050 and security Other infrastructure required (not costed) Environmental Social Conclusion 2 Raise Lavertys Gap weir Raise Lavertys Gap Weir by 5 m to provide additional storage of 322 ML.
+Optic on Description Yield at 2050 and security Other infrastructure required Environmental Social Conclusion 2 Raise Lavertys Gap weir Raise Lavertys Gap weir by 5 m to provide additional storage of 322 ML.
 632 (increase of 62 ML/a).
 Secure until 2035.
 Upgrade of raw water supply from weir.
-WTP upgrades (short-term) and replacement/relocation.
+WTP upgrades (short- term).
+WTP replacement/ relocation.
 Heritage management requirements for current scheme.
 Environmental flow provisions are assumed to be required.
 With the environmental flow rule assessed, environmental flow releases are substantially lower than the overflows that occur at present (with the lower weir) although flow rules could be optimised.
 Loss of terrestrial biodiversity including remnant native forests, listed ecological communities and threatened species.
 Biodiversity offsets would be required.
 Decrease in diversity of aquatic species.
 Fishway or equivalent offsets is assumed to be required.
 No identified impacts on Aboriginal cultural heritage.
 Heritage requirements for the weir (listed on State Heritage register) have not been considered.
 Heritage management measures are required for continued use of the channel.
 Restrictions and emergency response measures will still be required with the 5 m weir raising and environmental flow regime.
-Trunk main customers would not be served when the weir supply fails.
 Although the environmental flow regime could be optimised to improve environmental outcomes, the yield benefit of this option is minimal (and expected to be further reduced with improved environmental flows) and costs are high.
 Impacts on terrestrial biodiversity are expected to be significant.
 Not recommended for further consideration.

-Optio on Description Yield at 2050 and security Other infrastructure required (not costed) Environmental Social Conclusion 3 Off-stream storage Nominal 200 ML off-stream storage (location to be determined).
+Optic n Description Yield at 2050 and security Other infrastructure required Environmental Social Conclusion 3 Off-stream storage Nominal 200 ML off-stream storage (location to be determined).
+Additional storage may be required to offset flow releases through the fishway.
 879 (increase of 319 ML/a).
 Secure until 2060.
 Upgrade of raw water supply from weir and extension to off-stream storage site.
-WTP upgrades (short-term) and replacement/relocation.
+WTP upgrades (short- term).
+WTP replacement/ relocation.
 Heritage management requirements for current scheme.
 Minimal impact on terrestrial ecology.
 A fishway at the weir or equivalent offset is expected to be required similar to the weir raising option.
 As environmental flows would be achieved through overflows from the current weir, additional environmental flow releases have not been assumed although further consultation with regulatory stakeholders is required to confirm requirements.
 No identified impacts on Aboriginal cultural heritage associated with new infrastructure.
 Land would be acquired for the storage and would result in potential loss of farmland.
-Trunk main customers would require alternative supplies (e.g. rainwater tanks).
+Trunk main customers would require an alternative potable water supply arrangement.
 A 200 ML storage is expected to provide significant yield benefit but at high cost.
 Environmental and social impacts are expected to be manageable.
 Recommended for further consideration to augment the weir supply.
-4A Permanent connection to RCC regional supply Extend RCC emergency supply main to Azalea Street reservoir and convert to a permanent supply from RCC bulk water supply (dual pipelines) 754 (equivalent to demand) (increase of 194 ML/a, limited by RCC supply).
+4A Permanent connection to RCC regional supply Extend RCC emergency supply main to Azalea Street reservoir and convert to a permanent supply from RCC bulk water supply 754 (equivalent to demand) (increase of 194 ML/a, limited by RCC supply).
 Long-term security.
-WTP upgrades (short-term).
+WTP upgrades (short- term).
 Heritage management requirements for current scheme.
 Minimal impact as construction would be limited to road reserves in urban areas.
-Mullumbimby residents may consider that a loss of local identity would result from connection to the regional supply.
-Trunk main customers would not be served by the regional supply and would require alternative supplies (e.g. rainwater tanks).
-Community consultation has not been undertaken.
+Mullumbimby residents consider that a loss of local identity would result from connection to the regional supply.
+Trunk main customers would require an alternative potable water supply arrangement.
 The permanent regional connection provides virtually unlimited yield benefit.
 Environmental and social impacts are expected to be manageable.
 Further consideration is recommended.